ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-field-is-changed-in-adjustment.md

 items: CalculatedAttributeExamples
 ---

-# Check if a value of a field is changed in the adjustment document
+# Check if a value of a field is changed in an adjustment document

-This attribute checks if the value of a field in the adjustment document is equal to the value of the same field in the original document.
-This information helps you determine if the value of the field is being or has been changed in the adjustment document.
+This attribute checks if a field value in an adjustment document is equal to the value of the same field in an original document.
+This helps you determine if the value is being or has been changed in the adjustment document.

-Using the attribute, you can create a business rule which would allow you to **prohibit** the correction of the value of the field.
+Using the attribute, you can create a business rule which that **prohibits** the correction of the field value.

 ```
 10: IIF EXP:20 CONST:False EXP:30